mblasiusnyc/home-dashboard/README.md

-# home-dashboard
+# Home Dashboard
-Various scrapers/scanners with a web-based dashboard to summarize goings-on in the home.
+Various scrapers & scanners with a web-based dashboard to summarize goings-on in the home.